griptape-ai/griptape-trade-school/docs/setup/01_setting_up_environment.md

 ## Visual Studio Code
 ### Installing

-A good skatepark provides the environment for perfecting your tricks.
-In the same way, Visual Studio Code (VS Code) provides the perfect environment for our Python coding.
+Visual Studio Code (VS Code) provides the perfect environment for our Python coding.

 1. Go to the [VS Code download page](https://code.visualstudio.com/Download)
 2. Download the version appropriate for your OS (Windows, Linux, or macOS)